Ulf94/TicketsSystem/README.md

 - Entity Framework Core - to communicate with database, store and read all tickets and to register, login and get all users,
 - MediatR - helps to manage CQRS,
 - JWT - authorization and authentication,
-- CORS - combines front and backed
+- CORS - combines front and backend

 Below, I represent pieces of my code.
 Just to show an overview of the whole project.